THE MEDICI VILLAS

-Just outside Florence you have two of the 24 villas that the Medici built in Tuscany: Villa La Petraia and Villa di Castello.
-Originally as hunting lodges or a countryside alternative for the hectic city life, these buildings became centers of political power.
-Surrounded by lovely gardens, they are masterpieces of Renaissance architecture, filled with art collections and shows us how gardening was considered an art form in itself.
+Just outside Florence, you have two of the 24 villas that the Medici built in Tuscany: Villa La Petraia and Villa di Castello.
+Surrounded by lovely gardens, they are masterpieces of Renaissance architecture, filled with art collections, but also show us how gardening was considered an art form in itself.

-Villa La Petraia: In the year 1544 Cosimo I bought an old country house on the hills close to Sesto Fiorentino.
-Over the centuries this house became the impressive palace we see today.
-The inner courtyard covered at the end of the nineteenth century by a glass and metal structure, is fully decorated with frescoes depicting seminal moments in the life of the Medici.
-The decorations in the interior of the villa date back to the time when the Habsburgs ruled Tuscany and King Vittorio Emanuele II, the first King of Italy used it as his lodgings.
-In 1588 Ferdinand the 1st turned the rocky surroundings into a walled terrace garden on three levels.
-A typical Italian Renaissance garden with a dense forest,nurseries, water basins, geometrical flowerbeds and citrus trees in pots.
+In the year 1544 Cosimo I bought an old country house on the hills close to Sesto Fiorentino.
+Over the centuries, it became the impressive Villa we see today.
+Inside you’ll find a mix of different eras: beautiful frescoes of the Renaissance, the furniture dating back to the time when the Habsburgs ruled Tuscany and King Vittorio Emanuele II, the first King of Italy used it as his lodgings, and the beautiful playroom.
+Surrounding the Villa, a typical Italian Renaissance garden with a dense forest, nurseries, water basins, geometrical flower beds, and citrus trees in pots.

 The Villa is closed for the public, but you can visit the beautiful garden designed by Giorgio Vasari.
 Fountains decorated with statues and surrounded by antique busts, geometric flower beds with dwarf fruit trees, the Grotta del Diluvio inhabited by animals of marble and bronze.
 In the upper garden, there’s a dense forest where a giant statue of the God Appenino towers over the pond.